 Updated TCPS2 CORE Tutorial

 All researchers including faculty, staff and students are required to complete the TCPS2 tutorial (or the equivalent CITI course) prior to undertaking human research.
-The TCPS2 tutorial has recently been updated and effective January 24, 2023, SFU ORE will require all researchers to have completed the updated version – TCPS2 CORE-2022 tutorial.
+The TCPS2 tutorial has recently been updated and effective January 24, 2023, SFU Research Ethics will require all researchers to have completed the updated version – TCPS2 CORE-2022 tutorial.